JonahKayizzi/JonahKayizzi/README.md

 ### I am Jonathan Kayizzi, a Full Stack Developer from Uganda

-- 🔭 I’m currently working on a upgrade of Yuunga (a B2B app for MSMEs & freelancers) to an API driven Rails backend and React frontend collaboratively with a remote team of developers through pair-programming.
+- 🔭 I’m currently working on an upgrade of Yuunga (a B2B app for MSMEs & freelancers) to an API driven Rails backend and React frontend collaboratively with a remote team of developers through pair-programming.
 - I am also remotely part-timing as a mentor at microverse, a remote pair-programming community for developers developing web development and remote work skills
 - ☎️ I’m on the look out for remote full stack web development opportunities
 - My next learning goals are developing cloud based solutions (using AWS) & using CI/CD tools (such as Docker)